 Whilst Shiraz, Sauvignon Blanc, Dolcetto and Pinot Noir all feature, there’s a raft of more unusual varietals scattered throughout which may not be as prominent.
 These grapes end up blended in our Concongella Blanc and Nursery Block Dry Red, but they each have an interesting history.
 Several of them are rare, some of them extremely so.
 Here are some of the recognised varieties you may not be familiar with.

-Fermint originates in Hungary, where it is best known as the main grape in the renowned dessert wines, Tokaji.
-Recently however, Fermint has found favour with increasing numbers of Hungarian producers as a single varietal dry table wine, where its fine acid structure and complexity is winning a global following.
+Furmint originates in Hungary, where it is best known as the main grape in the renowned dessert wines, Tokaji.
+Recently however, Furmint has found favour with increasing numbers of Hungarian producers as a single varietal dry table wine, where its fine acid structure and complexity is winning a global following.

 An extremely rare grape, Galego Dourado is one of the key varieties in the sweet fortified wines of Portugal’s Carcavelos appellation.
 As at 2010, just six hectares remained of Dourado across the entire country, where it is found mainly on the Atlantic coast around Lisbon.